OData/v3ProtocolDocument/OData.markdown

 - MUST have a 'Name' attribute set to a valid EDM identifier.
 - MUST either omit a ReturnType (in the case of void operations) or specify a ReturnType either by including a 'ReturnType' attribute set to a valid TypeReference or by including a child 'ReturnType' element.
 - MAY have child Parameter elements.
 - MAY have an 'IsSideEffecting' attribute set to either 'true' or 'false'.
-When omitted 'IsSideEffecting' MUST be interpretted as 'true'.
+When omitted 'IsSideEffecting' MUST be interpreted as 'true'.
 - MAY have a 'm:HttpMethod' attribute set to value of either 'POST' or 'GET'.
-When omitted 'm:HttpMethod' MUST be interpretted as not specified.
+When omitted 'm:HttpMethod' MUST be interpreted as not specified.
 - MAY have an 'IsBindable' attribute set to either 'true' or 'false'.
 When 'IsBindable' is set to 'true' the FunctionImport MUST have at least one child Parameter element, and the first child Parameter element MUST have a type that is either an EntityType or a collection of EntityTypes.
 When omitted 'IsBindable' MUST be assumed to have a value of 'false'.
 - MAY have an 'm:IsAlwaysBindable' attribute set to either 'true' of 'false'.
 When omitted 'm:IsAlwaysBindable' MUST be assumed to have a value of 'false'.
 When 'IsAlwaysBindable' is 'true', 'IsBindable' MUST also be set to 'true'.
 - MUST have an 'EntitySet' attribute set to either the name of an EntitySet or to an EntitySetPath expression if the 'ReturnType' of the FunctionImport is either an EntityType or a Collection of an EntityType.